TrueOrthodoxy.Info

 Fasting Information

-Fast day, but Fish, Wine and Oil Allowed.
+Fast day, but Wine and Oil Allowed.

 Scripture Readings